 Do you enjoy working in a soothing, stress-reducing environment, all the while helping people reduce their anxiety and relieve physical pain the natural way?
 Then, a career in massage therapy might be the right choice for you.
 Massage Therapy is an exciting field filled with possibilities.
 Typically, as a massage therapist, you can set your own schedule and work where you please.
 With the right training and licenses, you can specialize in and partner with all kinds of similar industries, including athletics, health care, beauty, and hospitality.
-Expand your career options and learn about the benefits of becoming a professional massage therapist.
+A career in massage therapy also offers flexibility, diverse work settings, and can be financially rewarding.

 How It Works

-Making a career out of massage therapy can be whatever you want it to be.
-To get started, you’ll need to get a license by signing up for a massage therapy program at an accredited institution like La’ James International College.
-You’ll learn about different massage techniques as well as the industry’s best business success strategies.
-Once you have a license, you can apply for open positions at existing healthcare and fitness centers, or you can focus on starting your own career as a self-employed massage therapist.
+• Choose your own career path: Once you have a license, you can apply for open positions at existing healthcare and fitness centers, or you can focus on starting your own career as a self-employed massage therapist.
 Take a look at this video from LJIC to learn more about why the massage therapy industry is on the rise.

 Work Where You Please